vanackere/slim/README.md

 Slim is a fork of [Goji][goji], a minimalistic web framework that values composability and simplicity.

-The main difference with Goji is that Slim opted to implement the request context using ["code.google.com/p/go.net/context"][context] instead of the custom web.C from Goji.
+For now the primary difference with Goji is that Slim opted to implement its request context using ["code.google.com/p/go.net/context"][context].

 [goji]: https://github.com/zenazn/goji
 [context]: https://code.google.com/p/go.net/context